Terms of Sales

 13.2.
 Exceptions

-The Merchant draws the Customer's attention to the fact that in accordance with the provisions of Article L. 221-28 of the Consumer Code, " The right of withdrawal cannot be exercised for contracts: (...)
+The Merchant draws the Customer's attention to the fact that, in accordance with the provisions of Article L. 221-28 of the Consumer Code, " The right of withdrawal cannot be exercised for contracts: (...)

 14. Guarantees

 14.1.
-Guarantee against hidden defects
+Warranty against hidden defects

 For Products purchased on the Site, the Merchant is liable for hidden defects in the item sold under the conditions set out in Articles 1641 et seq. of the Civil Code.

-It is recalled that the Customer may decide to implement the guarantee against hidden defects of the thing sold within the meaning of article 1641 of the civil code and that in this case he may choose between the resolution of the sale or a reduction of the sale price in accordance with article 1644 of the civil code.
+It is recalled that the Customer may decide to implement the guarantee against hidden defects of the thing sold within the meaning of article 1641 of the civil code and that in this case he may choose between the termination of the sale or a reduction of the sale price in accordance with article 1644 of the civil code.

-Reminder of the applicable legal provisions :
+Reminder of applicable legal provisions :

-Article 1648 paragraph 1 of the Civil Code "The action resulting from latent defects must be brought by the buyer within 2 years from the discovery of the defect ."
+Article 1648, paragraph 1 of the Civil Code: "The action resulting from latent defects must be brought by the buyer within 2 years from the discovery of the defect ."

 14.2.
 Legal guarantee of conformity